CSS Position Relative vs Position Absolute

 What Is Relative Positioning?

 When you set the position relative to an element, without adding any other positioning attributes (top, bottom, right, left) nothing will happen.
-When you add an additional position apart from relative, such as left: 20px the element will move 20px to the right from its normal position.
+When you add position apart from relative, such as left: 20px the element will move 20px to the right from its normal position.
 Here, you can see that this element is relative to itself.
 When the element moves, no other element on the layout will be affected.

 There is a thing you should keep in mind while setting position - relative to an element limits the scope of absolutely positioned child elements.
 This means that any element that is the child of this element can be absolutely positioned within this block.